If we're gonna breakdown we might as well do it in the US.

 Well technically we had the minivan, who could forget her, him, it?
 But then what do we do with the motorhome?

-Many Google searches later I figured we needed to sit for a couple hours and then drive it as the best way to cool down hot brakes are to drive it.... without using the breaks... ha, good luck with that dropping another few thousand feet in 8 miles.
+Many Google searches later, and finally with the help of my friend who works at Maverick Windows serving Houston, I figured we needed to sit for a couple hours and then drive it as the best way to cool down hot brakes are to drive it.... without using the breaks... ha, good luck with that dropping another few thousand feet in 8 miles.

 Sit still on a mountain for Two Hours